 - Canker, mouth sores and abscesses

-- Lung support - aids in healing respiratory conditions, bronchitis, asthma and dry coughs
+- Lung support - aids in healing respiratory conditions bronchitis, asthma, dry coughs, etc.

 - Conjunctivitis (pink eye) – poultice, compress, salve can even be rubbed around outside of the eyelid